StackOps/python-automationclient/docs/source/Device.rst

 Managing the pool
 -----------------

-The operations allow in the python-automatioclient are.
+The operations allowed in the python-automatioclient are:

 .. code-block:: bash